kubeflow/website/content/docs/components/ksonnet.md

 with slightly different parameters to customize the deployment for a particular environment.
-For example, this feature makes it easy to run a job locally without GPUs for a small number of steps to make sure the code doesn't crash, then move the deployment to the Cloud to run at scale with GPUs.
+For example, this feature makes it easy to run a job locally without GPUs for a small number of steps to make sure the code doesn't crash, then move the deployment to the cloud to run at scale with GPUs.

 ## More about ksonnet